 "In framing the exhibition, we have grouped practices into three expansive categories: healing, care and reparative history; tactics for togetherness; and imagining new futures.
 While these themes were shaped at the end of 2019, the impact of the COVID-19 pandemic and the protests against racial injustice, make them even more urgent.
 We want the exhibition to present a multitude of voices and viewpoints and evolve from city to city.
 ‘British Art Show 9’ will be responsive to each city’s local collections, communities, urgencies and histories, enabling meaningful engagement for its local audiences."
 Irene Aristizábal, BAS9 curator.

 Hetain Patel - Don’t Look at the Finger, 2017 © the artist

 Hayward Gallery Touring exhibition curated by writer and critic, Martin Herbert, featuring the work of 19 talented artists.

 An exhibition of paintings that take their time, and invite us to do the same.
 Find out more about the exhibition.

 Investigating issues around ecology, the environment, immigration and displacement, Mariner: a painted shop upon a painted ocean was The Arts Institute's first national touring exhibition in partnership with The Box, Plymouth.

-Featuring 15 artists this exhibition showcased a series of new commissions and selected international artworks retelling this epic tale for a 21st century audience.
-Find out more.
+Featuring 15 artists, this exhibition showcased a series of new commissions and selected international artworks retelling this epic tale for a 21st century audience.
+Find out more about the exhibition.